How the Black Magic in Your Coffee helps You Cheat Death

-Chances are that you had a sip of black magic this morning.
+Chances are that you had a sip of the black magic in your coffee this morning.
 Yes, you drank one of the most popular drinks in the world: a cup of coffee.
 There’s nothing like that wonderful aroma for a great start to the day.

 And the rich and satisfying taste of that dark liquid — mmm.
 The black magic in your coffee really works: it gives you a buzz, gets you going.
 After a delicious cup of that dark brew you feel you can take on the world — well, at least you can take on your day.